zer0def/nginxinc-kubernetes-ingress/docs/content/installation/running-multiple-ingress-controllers.md

 * Every Ingress Controller must only handle Ingress resources for its particular class.
 * For Kubernetes < 1.18, Ingress resources should be annotated with the `kubernetes.io/ingress.class` annotation set to the value, which corresponds to the class of the Ingress Controller the user wants to use.
 * When using versions of Kubernetes >= 1.18, Ingress resources should have the `ingressClassName` field set to the value, which corresponds to the class of the Ingress Controller the user wants to use.
-* VirtualServer, VirtualServerRoute and TransportServer resources should have the `ingressClassName` field set to the value, which corresponds to the class of the Ingress Controller the user wants to use.
+* VirtualServer, VirtualServerRoute, Policy and TransportServer resources should have the `ingressClassName` field set to the value, which corresponds to the class of the Ingress Controller the user wants to use.

 ### Configuring Ingress Class